ooples/pine_script_docs/source/essential/Tables.rst

 - When creating tables in strategy scripts, keep in mind that unless the strategy uses ``calc_on_every_tick = true``, table code enclosed in `if <https://www.tradingview.com/pine-script-reference/v4/#op_if>`__ `barstate.islast <https://www.tradingview.com/pine-script-reference/v4/#var_barstate{dot}islast>`__ blocks will not execute on each realtime update, so the table will not display as you expect.
 - Keep in mind that successive calls to `table.cell() <https://www.tradingview.com/pine-script-reference/v4/#fun_table{dot}cell>`__ overwrite the cell's properties specified by previous `table.cell() <https://www.tradingview.com/pine-script-reference/v4/#fun_table{dot}cell>`__ calls.
 Use the setter functions to modify a cell's properties.
+- Remember to control the execution of your table code wisely by restricting it to the necessary bars only.
+This saves server resources and your charts will display faster, so everybody wins.